B-UMMI/Chewie-NS/{{cookiecutter.directory_name}}/docs/getting_started/overview.rst

 Chewie-NS is a Nomenclature Server based on the
 `TypOn ontology <https://jbiomedsem.biomedcentral.com/articles/10.1186/2041-1480-5-43>`_
-and integrates with the `chewBBACA suite <https://github.com/B-UMMI/chewBBACA>`_ to provide a centralized service to download and or update gene-by-gene schemas, allowing the easy sharing of results, while ensuring the reproducibility and consistency of these steps.
+that integrates with `chewBBACA <https://github.com/B-UMMI/chewBBACA>`_ to provide a centralized service to share and update gene-by-gene schemas, allowing the easy sharing of results, while ensuring the reproducibility and consistency of these steps.